 Either parent can file for postsecondary support.
 However, you must file the petition prior to the child’s 18th birthday or high school graduation.
 Again, whichever happens later.

-It’s also possible to address the topic of postsecondary support in the original child support order.
+Often the original child support order addresses the topic of postsecondary support.
 If this is the case, the document includes a section outlining each parent’s obligation.
 In this situation, it’s already all laid out for you.

 However, if you don’t address postsecondary support in your child support order, you have to revisit the issue later.